MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-139-Certification-Airports/subpart-D-Operations/section-139.301.md

 ##### § 139.301 Records. #####

+Link to an amendment published at 88 FR 11672, Feb.
+23, 2023.

-In a manner authorized by the Administrator, each certificate holder must -
+In a manner authorized by the Administrator, each certificate holder must—

 (a) Furnish upon request by the Administrator all records required to be maintained under this part.